Claghorn History, Family Crest & Coats of Arms

 Important Dates for the Claghorn family

 This web page shows only a small excerpt of our Claghorn research.
-Another 177 words (13 lines of text) covering the years 154 and 1541 are included under the topic Early Claghorn History in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) covering the years 154 and 1541 are included under the topic Early Claghorn History in all our PDF Extended History products and printed products wherever possible.

 Claghorn Spelling Variations

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Claghorn has been spelled Claghorn, Cleghorn, Claghorne, Cleghorne, Gleghorn and many more.

 Early Notables of the Claghorn family (pre 1700)

 More information is included under the topic Early Claghorn Notables in all our PDF Extended History products and printed products wherever possible.

 Unrest, poverty, and persecution caused thousands to look for opportunity and freedom in the North American colonies.
 The crossing was long, overcrowded, and unsanitary, though, and came only at great expense.
 Many Strathclyde families settled on the east coast of North America in communities that would form the backbone of what would become the great nations of the United States and Canada.
 The American War of Independence caused those who remained loyal to England to move north to Canada as United Empire Loyalists.
 In the 20th century, Strathclyde and other Scottish families across North America began to recover their collective heritage through highland games and Clan societies.
 Among them:

 Claghorn Settlers in United States in the 17th Century

 - James Claghorn, who arrived in New England in 1651-1652

 - James Claghorn who settled in New England in 1652